We are now just a little more than a month away from the first total solar eclipse on the U.S. mainland since 1979.

 The partial eclipse will happen roughly between 11 a.m. and 1 p.m. in Texas.

-If you purchase one buy an ISO 12312-2 compliant and CE certified pair of these special glasses.
+If you purchase them, buy an ISO 12312-2 compliant and CE certified pair of these special glasses.

 Other options for viewing include a welding mask with a No. 14 shade or darker, telescope with solar filters or pinhole projectors.
 Don't rely on your sun glasses, they do not offer the correct protection.